Skip to main content

 Gradient Parts can be used for decoration.
 A few examples of these are pulsing parts and rainbow parts.
 Unlike Beams, which can have multiple colors at once, the color of Gradient Parts is uniform across all parts.

-Gradient Parts automatically any applicable objects inside them as well.
+Gradient Parts automatically affect any applicable objects inside them as well.
 This can be disabled by adding a DoNotColor tag to any objects you don't want colored.

 Configuration